case-when-co/anonymize-csv/README.md

 # Anonymize CSV

-Reads an input CSV file, anonymizes any specified fields with an MD5 hash, and copies the result to your clipboard.
+Reads an input CSV file, anonymizes any specified fields with a SHA1 hash with random salt, and copies the result to your clipboard.
 Can optionally write the result to an output CSV file instead.

 #### Example uses: